SungwooPark/pd9_PSP_PatrickT_SungwooP_PratishG/README.md

 This application will:
 - Test users on vocabulary words, terms, or anything with definitions that they input
 - Place emphasis on terms that the user has gotten incorrect
+- Ensure learning of input!

 <h4>Behind the Scenes</h4>
 - `Flash Card App` uses an ArrayList of LinkedLists.
 Each time a word is entered, a new LinkedList is created.
 - The LinkedList will contain attributes associated with the word, such as the definition.
+- A random LinkedList (word, definition, etc.) from the ArrayList will be chosen when the user clicks a button.
+- If the user gets the item correct, great!
+- If the user gets it incorrect, a copy of the LinkedList will be added to the ArrayList, increasing that term's frequency in the ArrayList.